Dr. Eimear Nolan

 Biography

-Eimear Nolan is Assistant Professor of International Business and Director of the Flexible Executive MBA at Trinity Business School.
-She gained her PhD in International Management from the University of Limerick, where she investigated the cultural adjustment and fit of internationally trained doctors working in Ireland.
-She obtained a Graduate Certificate in Teaching and Learning from the University of Surrey and has been awarded numerous teaching excellence awards in her career.
-Prior to joining Trinity Business School she held academic positions in the UK and the USA.
-Eimear is a co-country investigator (for Ireland and the UK) on the world renowned GLOBE Project 2020.
-Her research interests are in expatriate adjustment, cultural intelligence, recruitment and retention strategies, ethics, and the health care sector.
-Eimear has been awarded several research grants and has presented at international conferences and published in academic journals, including the International Journal of Human Resource Management.
-Eimear has taught a variety of courses in traditional, hybrid and online format.
+Eimear Nolan currently serves as an Assistant Professor of International Business and is the Founder and Director of the Flexible Executive MBA Program at Trinity Business School.
+She earned her Ph.D. in International Management from the University of Limerick, with a focus on the cultural adaptation of internationally trained doctors in Ireland.
+Furthermore, she holds a Graduate Certificate in Teaching and Learning from the University of Surrey and has received numerous awards for her excellence in teaching.
+Prior to joining Trinity Business School, Eimear held academic positions in both the United Kingdom and the United States.
+Notably, she serves as a Co-Country Investigator for Ireland and the UK in the globally renowned GLOBE Project 2020.
+Eimear also hosts her own podcast, "Culture Shocked with Dr. Eimear Nolan," where she engages in discussions on cultural management with industry leaders and academics.
+Additionally, she serves as the Director and podcast host for 'Meducation Unlocked: The Podcast Series' within the Management Education Development (MED) division of the Academy of Management (AOM).
+Eimear's research interests encompass expatriate adjustment, cultural intelligence, recruitment and retention strategies, ethics, and the healthcare sector.
+Her academic contributions include several research grants, presentations at international conferences, and publications in esteemed academic journals, along with newspaper articles, national radio and TV interviews.
+Eimear possesses extensive experience teaching a diverse range of courses in traditional, hybrid, and online formats.

 Publications and Further Research Outputs